lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 layout: post
 use_math: false
 use_carousel: true
-title:  "Data Guided Assessment"
+title:  "A Better Assessment for Better Bouldering"
-subtitle: "of the Climber Training for Bouldering"
+subtitle: "Data Backed Training Advice"
 tags: ["machine learning", "climbing"]
 date:   2021-10-31
 summary: Analysis of a climbing survey dataset to test the wisdom of the crowd in how best to improve at climbing and assess training progress.